Sharing Amazon Network Firewall resources - Amazon Network Firewall

 • Its entire organization in Amazon Organizations

-You can't share a firewall policy that's configured to use a TLS inspection configuration.
+• You can't share a firewall policy that's configured to use TLS inspection.
+TLS inspection only works with primary VPC endpoints and same-account secondary endpoints.

 The owner of a rule group can share a rule group that refers to a resource group, but can't share the resource group itself.

-• To share a firewall policy or rule group, you must own it in your Amazon Web Services account.
-You cannot share a firewall policy or rule group that has been shared with you.
+• To share a firewall, firewall policy, or rule group, you must own it in your Amazon Web Services account.
+You cannot share a firewall, firewall policy, or rule group that has been shared with you.

-• To share a firewall policy or rule group with your organization or an organizational unit in Amazon Organizations, you must enable sharing with Amazon Organizations.
+• To share a firewall, firewall policy, or rule group with your organization or an organizational unit in Amazon Organizations, you must enable sharing with Amazon Organizations.
 For more information, see Enable Sharing with Amazon Organizations in the Amazon RAM User Guide.

 For more information about Amazon RAM, see the Amazon RAM User Guide.